-Kerri Hunter is a Solicitor in our Dispute Resolution Team, in this article she looks at Form 6A describing the common mistake landlords make with Section 21.
+Will Bartley is an Associate and Legal Executive in our Dispute Resolution Team, in this article he looks at Form 6A describing the common mistake landlords make with Section 21.

 Section 21 is the no fault way of obtaining possession from an assured shorthold tenant.

 A Section 21 Housing Act 1988 notice is the first step to obtaining the property back.
 These are used when the landlord wants to regain possession of a property at the end of an assured shorthold tenancy or wishes to exercise a 'Break Clause'.

 The landlord is able to issue the tenant with a Section 21 notice without giving any reason for ending the tenancy agreement..

 This form should be used where a no fault possession of accommodation let under an assured shorthold tenancy is sought.